CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 Access to sensitive data via SD services from a non-EU/EEA country is qualified by the GDPR as a transfer from one data controller to another.
 In this case, the data controller needs to make an agreement for international data transfers using the EU's standard contractual clauses (SCCs) and make a transfer impact assessment to assess that the state (where the researcher operates) provides an adequate level of data protection and safeguards are in place and that there is has a lawful base for international transfer (such as data subjects have given explicit consents).
 This is also valid when a collaborator is analysing files using the SD Desktop via data streaming.

 ### Data Protection Impact assessment

 When creating a CSC project using the MyCSC portal, you are guided to the "Description of processing activities" form, where you describe the data type you are processing.
+This document will guida you in identifing a data controller,

 You can then download these documents and share them with the legal services in your organisation or the data controller's representative.

 In this table, you can find the legal office contact and material from several Finnish academic organizations: